microsoftgraph/microsoft-graph-docs-contrib/concepts/education-concept-overview.md

 ### Build applications that are aware of class roster

 Most education software developers learn early on that class roster is one of the key pieces of information they need to run their application, and it's typically locked away inside a school Student Information System (SIS).
 Any time teachers bring a new application into their classroom, they spend time manually importing roster data into the app.
 Many ISVs address this by connecting with a SIS to import roster data.
 With hundreds of Student Information Systems with proprietary formats, this can become a challenge.
-[Microsoft School Data Sync](https://sds.microsoft.com/) combined with roster APIs addresses this challenge for application developers and schools.
+[Microsoft School Data Sync](https://sds.microsoft.com/), combined with roster APIs, addresses this challenge for application developers and schools.

 The following are some of the scenarios that the roster APIs enable: